History of bitcoin: 2017

 The number of businesses accepting bitcoin continued to increase.
 In January 2017, NHK reported the number of online stores accepting bitcoin in Japan had increased 4.6 times over the past year.
 BitPay CEO Stephen Pair declared the company's transaction rate grew 3× from January 2016 to February 2017, and explained usage of bitcoin is growing in B2B supply chain payments.

 Bitcoin gains more legitimacy among lawmakers and legacy financial companies.
 For example, Japan passed a law to accept bitcoin as a legal payment method, and Russia has announced that it will legalize the use of cryptocurrencies such as bitcoin.

 Exchange trading volumes continue to increase.
 For the 6-month period ending March 2017, Mexican exchange Bitso saw trading volume increase 1500%.

 Between January and May 2017 Poloniex saw an increase of more than 600% active traders online and regularly processed 640% more transactions.

 In June 2017, the bitcoin symbol was encoded in Unicode version 10.0 at position U+20BF (₿) in the Currency Symbols block.

 Up until July 2017, bitcoin users maintained a common set of rules for the cryptocurrency.
 On 1 August 2017 bitcoin split into two derivative digital currencies, the bitcoin (BTC) chain with 1 MB blocksize limit and the Bitcoin Cash (BCH) chain with 8 MB blocksize limit.
 The split has been called the Bitcoin Cash hard fork.

 On 6 December 2017 the software marketplace Steam announced that it would no longer accept bitcoin as payment for its products, citing slow transactions speeds, price volatility, and high fees for transactions.

 2018

 On 22 January 2018, South Korea brought in a regulation that requires all the bitcoin traders to reveal their identity, thus putting a ban on anonymous trading of bitcoins.

 On 24 January 2018, the online payment firm Stripe announced that it would phase out its support for bitcoin payments by late April 2018, citing declining demand, rising fees and longer transaction times as the reasons.

 On 25 January 2018, George Soros referred to bitcoin as a bubble.

+In May 2018, the United States Department of Justice investigated bitcoin traders for possible price manipulation, focusing on practices like spoofing and wash trades.
+The investigation, which involved key exchanges like Bitstamp, Coinbase, and Kraken, led to subpoenas from the Commodity Futures Trading Commission after these exchanges failed to comply with information requests.

+In October 2018, Nelson Saiers installed a 9-foot inflatable rat covered with bitcoin references and code in front of the Federal Reserve as a homage to Satoshi Nakamoto and protests in New York City.